On p-torsions of geometric Brauer groups: Introduction

 It remains to prove

 Secondly, we use the syntomic sheaf $S_n^1$ defined by Bauer in \cite{Bauer1992} which is isomorphic to the sheaf $\mu_{p^n}$ on the small syntomic site of $X$ to relate the flat cohomology to crystalline cohomology.
-There is an exact sequence of sheaves on the small syntomic site \cite[Thm.
+By a deep result of Fontaine, there is an exact sequence of sheaves on the small syntomic site \cite[Thm.
 3.4]{Bauer1992}

 It gives a natural map